-Siem Reap - Siem Reap is a bustling tourist destination due to its proximity to both the ancient Khmer national capital city of Angkor as well as Tonle Sap Lake.
-Angkor Wat is one of the main attractions and is the world's largest religious monument, in addition to being the spiritual and cultural heart of Cambodia.
-This huge complex of palaces and temples were built on the sprawling alluvial plain to the north of Tonle Sap.
+Siem Reap - Siem Reap is a bustling tourist destination due to its proximity to both Tonle Sap Lake and the ancient Khmer capital, Angkor.
+Angkor is home to Angkor Wat, the world's largest religious monument, and the spiritual and cultural heart of Cambodia.
+This huge complex of palaces and temples was built on the sprawling alluvial plain to the north of Tonle Sap.

-Day 3: Beng Mealea & The Villages of Tonle Sap
+Day 2: Beng Mealea & The Villages of Tonle Sap